sampathpulukurthi/InsightChallenge/README.md

 import simplejson, pandas, datetime

+#How to run the code
 InsightChallenge/insight_testsuite/run_tests.sh referring the python file InsightChallenge/src/Average_degree.py to calculate the average degrees.

-import simplejson, pandas, datetime,os

-#How to run the code
 run.sh located in the root run InsightChallenge/src/Average_degree.py to calculate the average degrees.

 #Algorithm Steps: